 A collection of our informative factsheets on Raynaud's

-The side effects of Bosentan are that it can increase levels of some enzymes in the liver, which can cause liver damage.
+Bosentan may cause certain side effects, such as increasing the levels of some enzymes in the liver, which can lead to liver damage.
 It may also cause anaemia in some people.
 As a result, your liver will need to be monitored once a month for as long as you are taking Bosentan.
 Fluid retention has also been reported in up to 30% of patients using Bosentan.

-Bosentan may not be suitable for you if you:
+Bosentan may not be suitable if: